startreedata/pinot-recipes/recipes/import-data-files-different-directories/README.md

-# Import CSV files from different directories
+# Import data files from different directories

-> In this recipe we'll learn how to import CSV files from different directories.
+> In this recipe we'll learn how to import data files from different directories.

 <table>
   <tr>